abhamercy/Eco-Track/README.md

 ### 3. API Key
 This project uses the Carbon Interface API.
 To obtain a free API key:

-1. Sign up at Carbon Interface
+1. Sign up at Carbon Interface: https://www.carboninterface.com
-2. Copy your API key (starts with Bearer )
+3. Copy your API key (starts with Bearer )
-3. Insert it into your carbon_api.py file like this:
+4. Insert it into your carbon_api.py file like this:

 ```python
 headers = {